ajfclark/LishiKeyCuttingGuides/README.md

  - Providing a toolkit for generating guides for other formats
  - More reliable 3D printing on less reliable 3D printers
+ - An optional additional guide for pin positions

 I've attempted to follow their geometry as much as possible, but I've removed the rounding and a few other details in pursuit of simplicity.